 - 3. The Province and private forest land owners shall be encouraged to manage their forest lands so that they do not: - a.
 Pose a threat to the quantity and quality of fresh water within the drainage system of watercourses, streams, lakes or wetlands; - b.
 Alter the aesthetic appeal and visual integrity of the Plan Area; - c.
 Disturb areas of unique vegetation or wildlife; and - d.
 Increase, or contribute to, soil erosion. - 4.
-The Ministry of Forests, Lands and Natural Resource Operations and commercial forest companies shall be encouraged to ensure the sustainability of outdoor recreation in the natural woodlands of this area in conjunction with the management of the forest.
-This would include supporting the public
+The Ministry of Forests, Lands and Natural Resource Operations and commercial forest companies shall be encouraged to ensure the sustainability of outdoor recreation exists in the natural woodlands of this area in conjunction with the management of the forest.
+This would include supporting the controlled use of private logging roads and areas during non-operational periods for public recreational use where possible, except in times of high or extreme fire hazard.

-- access to private logging roads and areas during non-operational periods , except in times of high or extreme fire hazard or active logging. - 5.
-The Regional District will encourage Provincial leadership towards ensuring environmentally sound forestry practices on private forest land. - 6.
+5. The Regional District will encourage Provincial leadership towards ensuring environmentally sound forestry practices on private forest land.
 The Ministry of Forests, Lands and Natural Resource Operations, commercial forest companies and private forest landowners will be encouraged to use FireSmart recommendations to reduce susceptibility of buildings and property to wildfire.